 "BRANTHAM, a parish in the hundred of Samford, in the county of Suffolk, 2 miles to the N. of Manningtree, its post town and railway station, and 9 S.W. of Ipswich.
 It is situated on the banks of the navigable river Stour, and the Great Eastern railway passes through the parish.
 The living is a rectory* in the diocese of Norwich, of the value with the perpetual curacy of East Bergholt, of £1,117, in the patronage of the Master and Fellows of Emmanuel College, Cambridge.
 The church is dedicated to St. Michael.
 The register dates from the year 1634.
 The Wesleyans have a chapel here."

 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

-Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches
+Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches.

+You can see the administrative areas in which Brantham has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TM113339 (Lat/Lon: 51.965229, 1.071517), Brantham which are provided by:
+You can see maps centred on OS grid reference TM113339 (Lat/Lon: 51.963343, 1.074308), Brantham which are provided by:

 - StreetMap (Current Ordnance Survey maps)